7449/BannerLayout/README.md

 >gradle

-		compile 'com.ydevelop:bannerlayout:0.0.8'
+    compile 'com.ydevelop:bannerlayout:1.0.0'

 >Update log

-	0.0.8: add vertical scrolling animation, code logic optimization
+	1.0.0 ： Bannerlayout refactoring, using the more simple than the 0.0.X version 0.0.8: add vertical scrolling animation, code logic optimization ...

-	0.0.7：Improve part of the logic, solve the problem of custom Bean class title

-	0.0.6：Modify part of the code, the array format from int to object, rewrite simple

-	0.0.5：Add animation, support for custom animation, the system comes with dozens of animation, support for random animation

-	0.0.4： Support custom Model class, custom needs to inherit BaseModel, fix 0.0.3 can not click the bug

-	0.0.3：Add the last forgot to add some methods to support the custom prompt bar, if the custom prompt column do not initialize initRound ()

-	0.0.2：Modify part of the code, loading pictures can choose to customize the load frame or use the default Glide

-	0.0.1：Submit the project

 >If the network is loading pictures remember to add

 	<uses-permission android:name="android.permission.INTERNET" />

-1.Array (from int to object, in order to adapt to different types)

-        BannerLayout bannerLayout = (BannerLayout) findViewById(R.id.bannerLayout);
+>Simple to use

+        holder.getBannerLayout()
+                .initListResources(initImageModel())//initData
+                .initTips(true, true, true, BannerTipsSite.TOP, null, null)//settings tips
+                .start(true, 2000)

+>Details of the problem

+	Some TipsLayout settings such as font size, color and the like will be placed before initTips call, 1.x 0.x version of the manual removed on the basis of the call initAdapter (), on the initiative to call the data after the initialization, Therefore, some methods of ViewPager will be placed before the initialization data call, such as sliding speed, whether the vertical sliding, custom prompt bar.

+1.Array
+>Array is also used in the internal conversion into List data, click events and custom ImageLoaderManager are passed generic BannerModel

-        Object[] mImage = new Object[]{"http://ww2.sinaimg.cn/bmiddle/0060lm7Tgw1f94c6kxwh0j30dw099ta3.jpg", R.drawable.banner2, R.drawable.banner3};
+    Object[] mImage = ;
-        String[] mTitle = new String[]{"bannerl", "banner2", "banner3"};
+    String[] mTitle = ;
-        bannerLayout
+    holder.getBannerLayout()
-                .initImageArrayResources(mImage, mTitle)
+            .initArrayResources(mImage, mTitle)
-                .initAdapter()
-                .initRound(true, true, true)
-                .start(true);
+            .initTips(true, true, true, BannerTipsSite.BOTTOM, BannerDotsSite.LEFT, BannerTitleSite.RIGHT);

 2.ArrayList

-        BannerLayout bannerLayout = (BannerLayout) findViewById(R.id.bannerLayout);
     List<BannerModel> mDatas = new ArrayList<>();
-        mDatas.add(new BannerModel("http://ww2.sinaimg.cn/bmiddle/0060lm7Tgw1f94c6kxwh0j30dw099ta3.jpg", "那个时候刚恋爱，这个时候放分手"));
-        mDatas.add(new BannerModel("http://ww4.sinaimg.cn/bmiddle/0060lm7Tgw1f94c6qyhzgj30dw07t75g.jpg", "羞羞呢～"));
-        mDatas.add(new BannerModel("http://ww1.sinaimg.cn/bmiddle/0060lm7Tgw1f94c6f7f26j30dw0ii76k.jpg", "腿不长 但细"));
-        mDatas.add(new BannerModel("http://ww4.sinaimg.cn/bmiddle/0060lm7Tgw1f94c63dfjxj30dw0hjjtn.jpg", "深夜了"));
+    ...
     bannerLayout
             .initImageListResources(mDatas)
-                .initAdapter()
-                .initRound()
+            .initTips()
             .start(true);

-3.Click the event, you can also write their own separate, if the list is the collection of the current return model object, if the array is returned to the current array of object is the object, the return of the object inside the network url
-Custom model If you get the json picture is not named image, please realize your ImageLoaderManage
+3.Click the event

+>If you do not pass generics, the return model is the current Bean class, strong turn can be recommended to pass generics

         bannerLayout
-                .initImageListResources(list)
-                .initAdapter()
-                .initRound()
-                .start(true)
+                .initListResources(initImageModel())
-                .setOnBannerClickListener(new OnBannerClickListener() {
+                .setOnBannerClickListener(new OnBannerClickListener<ImageModel>() {

                     @Override
-                    public void onBannerClick(int position, Object model) {
+                    public void onBannerClick(int position, ImageModel model) {
-                        ImageModel imageModel = (ImageModel) model;
-                        Toast.makeText(getApplicationContext(), imageModel.getTestText(), Toast.LENGTH_SHORT).show();
+                        Toast.makeText(holder.getContext(), model.getTestText(), Toast.LENGTH_SHORT).show();
-                        //If the object is returned to the object array is passed into the object
-	//                        int[] image = (int[]) model;
-	//                        Toast.makeText(getApplicationContext(), image[position], Toast.LENGTH_SHORT).show();

                     }
-                })
                 });

 4.Tip column and small dots, title position changes

 	Want to change the position in the initRound () method to achieve several different states, do not need to pass directly to the null default parameters

-	BANNER_TIP_LAYOUT_POSITION 	 	The location of the tip bar in the layout，TOP,BUTTOM,CENTERED Three optional BANNER_ROUND_POSITION  			Small dots in the location of the prompt bar，LEFT,CENTERED,RIGHT Three optional BANNER_TITLE_POSITION  			Title The location of the prompt bar，LEFT,CENTERED,RIGHT Three optional
+	BannerTipsSite               	 	The location of the tip bar in the layout，TOP,BUTTOM,CENTERED Three optional BannerDotsSite                		dots in the location of the prompt bar，LEFT,CENTERED,RIGHT Three optional BannerTitleSite               		Title The location of the prompt bar，LEFT,CENTERED,RIGHT Three optional

 5.Customize the Bean class